ClojureBridge/community-docs/docs/clojure/namespace.md

 author: yokolet
 ---

-Namepace exists to form a group of related functions, vars and others.
-What if there's no namespace in Clojue?
-The world wil be chaos.
-Her libary and your library may have the same name but different function.
-How can you differentiate hers from yours of the same name?
-For this purpose, namespace exists.
-Also, you are always in a namespace when you do some stuffs on repl.
+A namespace groups related functions, vars, and other things.
+Without namespaces, different functions with the same names would interfere and cause problems.
+Even in a REPL, you always work within a namespace.

-The repl prompt below should be familiar to you alreay.
+The repl prompt below is probably familiar to you already.
 {% highlight clojure %}
 user=>
 {% endhighlight %}